 SB 1 promises to create an adversarial relationship between students and faculty by encouraging students to find flaws and report faculty, essentially invalidating faculty tenure and academic freedom.
-Faculty should not report to students; they report to their Deans, their Provost, their colleagues, and their field.
-There is plenty of oversight already; don't make students the enforcers of an ideological war that SB 1 prompts and codifies.
+Faculty should not report to students, nor should they report to politicians of any party; we report to our Deans, our Provost, our colleagues, and our field.
+There is plenty of oversight already; don't make students spies and enforcers of an ideological war that SB 1 prompts and codifies.
 That's not what students should be focusing on while in college, and existing processes are in place to address student concerns and complaints.
 SB 1 also ignores the fact that institutions, including my own, have always had a regular and rigorous pre- and post-tenure faculty evaluation procedure in their contract by mutual agreement.
 Moreover, that procedure allows for due process; SB 1 strips faculty of due process and substitutes an atmosphere of continual fear, which negatively impacts faculty mental health, productivity, and innovation.
+The overarching question here is this: would you want your children and grandchildren being taught based on the knowledge and values of representative politicians or by highly-qualified experts, doctors, scholars, and scientists?

 Most troublingly, SB 1 threatens institutional funding based on vague ideological metrics.
 By dictating how and what we teach, this bill would weaken Ohio's ability to attract top-tier educators and students.
 Why would companies like INTEL and HONDA want to expand operations in Ohio when its colleges and universities are being attacked, intimidated, and prevented from letting their expert faculty do their jobs?
-The long-term negative impacts on

-Ohio's workforce would be extreme, and SB 1 would stifle workforce development and community enrichment in Ohio.
+Why would educated people want to move to Ohio when public education is being systematically dismantled (SB 1/HB 6, EdChoice, SB 133, SB 34, etc.)?
+The long-term negative impacts on Ohio's workforce would be extreme, and SB 1 would stifle workforce development and community enrichment in Ohio.
 As a father, I can tell you that I am already strongly encouraging my child to attend university out of state to ensure an education free from political meddling.
-How many other families will send their kids out of state, and how many of those students will leave Ohio permanently as a result?
-SB 1 would create a "brain drain" in Ohio that would foreclose a future of innovation and economic security for many sectors.
+SB 1 will disincentivize the following community stakeholders from living and working in Ohio: